-3.1.
-The responsibility of the Governing Board

-- Ensuring that all registered pupils at the school are provided with independent careers quidance from Year 7 to Year 13. - Ensuring that arrangements are in place to allow a range of education and training providers to access all pupils in this range and inform them about approved technical education qualifications and apprenticeships. - Ensuring that the independent careers guidance is presented in an impartial manner, showing no bias or favouritism towards a particular institution, education or work option. - Ensuring that the guidance includes information on the range of education or training options, including apprenticeships and technical education routes. - Ensuring that the Careers Policy does not discriminate on any grounds, including but not limited to: ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - Providing clear advice and guidance to the Headteacher on which they can base a strategy for careers education and guidance which meets the school's legal requirements.
+- 3.1 The responsibility of the Local Governing Board (LGB) - Ensuring that all registered CYP at the school are provided with independent careers guidance from Year 7 to Year 13. - Ensuring that arrangements are in place to allow a range of education and training providers to access all CYP in this range and inform them about approved technical education qualifications and apprenticeships. - Ensuring that the independent careers guidance is presented in an impartial manner, showing no bias or favouritism towards a particular institution, education or work option. - Ensuring that the guidance includes information on the range of education or training options, including apprenticeships and technical education routes. - Ensuring that the Careers Policy does not discriminate on any grounds, including but not limited to: ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - Providing clear advice and guidance to the Headteacher on which they can base a strategy for careers education and guidance which meets the school's legal requirements.